5ony/OBSWebSocketAHK/README.md

 ; or, if you are using password:
 ; obsc := new MyOBSController("ws://127.0.0.1:4455/", "YourPasswordHere")
 ```

+## General tips

+When changing scenes it is easier to use SceneTransitionEnded event instead of CurrentProgramSceneChanged, because the latter one will trigger two changes: with the scene we are changing from and with the new one we are changing to (which you might or might not desire).
+SceneTransitionEnded will be triggered only once with the new scene.

+## 🔍 Debugging

+### ✉ Websocket messages (optional)

+Messages can be intercepted with [WireShark](https://www.wireshark.org).

+Set the adapter to "Adapter for loopback traffic capture", set display filter to websocket.
+Use the script and if there is any messages between OBS and your script, it will be listed.
+You can check the message content.
+If the message content is masked, you can unmask it.
+Note that you might need the connection phase too for this to unmask the raw data.

+### 💌 Message data

+Highly recommended to use [scite4ahk](https://www.autohotkey.com/scite4ahk/).
+You can easily set breakpoints and check the format of the received data.
+It is a great AHK tool in general.

+### 🙂 Emojis

+If you are using emojis (in scene names, input names, or just in general), make sure you save the files with "UTF-8 with BOM" option.
+This can be set even in Windows Notepad.
+You might just have been saved from "Scene not found" error messages.

 ## 🔄 Requests to OBS Studio